 Improving the lives of Canadians—and contributing to a more resilient society—requires breakthrough ideas and approaches.
 The Social Innovation Fund (SIF) supports organizations looking to strengthen their capacities in order to scale for greater impact in McConnell’s three focus areas.
 SIF provides support to high potential/high impact organizations and are integrated with special convenings, plus technical and peer support, through Innoweave or the Social Innovation Learning Program (SILP).

 How does the SIF Fund Work?

-The Social Innovation Fund supports works in alignment with our mission and focus areas.
+The Social Innovation Fund supports work that is in alignment with our focus areas.

 We fund community sector organizations that have proven or promising early-stage innovations and require additional support.
 We help them to create the capacity and conditions to effectively sustain their work.